 The diagram below illustrates the problem.
 This shows that the Public Web Server 3 was recently created as part of an auto-scaling process.
 This may have been caused by a sudden spike in traffic to the website that this Magnolia instance is hosting.

 A load balancer sits in front of the Public Web Servers.
 If it brings the new instance into the load now the new public instance will not contain the latest content, or indeed any content, and will therefore serve a blank site for 1/3 of website users.

 The following diagram describes the orchestration required between Magnolia and Amazon Web Services to achieve a fully elastic solution.
 The objective is to make the new Public Web Servers available to serve the website only when they have the latest content published to them.

-The diagram above shows a “Lifecycle Hook” configured on the EC2 Auto-Scale Group in AWS.
+The diagram above shows a “Lifecycle Hook” configured on the EC2 Auto-Scaling Group in AWS.
 This triggers events when new Magnolia EC2 instances are created or terminated by calling a Lambda function via SNS (Simple Notification Service).